10 Inventions that Changed the World

 Ladies, on the other hand:

-Were quite concerned about their personal hygiene.
+They were quite concerned about their personal hygiene.
 The most popular choice among women of all ages were:

 Antibiotics (some even named the brand or just mentioned that it has to be a broad-spectrum antibiotic).